radanalyticsio/oshinko-specs/template.md

 * The filename for this spec should have something to do with the content (i.e, `myspec.md` is not a good title)

+* Cheatsheet (one of many) for markdown https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ## Problem statement

 A detailed description of the problem to be solved or the use